aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 ## 3.2.
 Summary of Upgrade Steps (all versions)

 1. Login to your Organization Management (root) AWS account with administrative privileges
+2. Either:
-2. Ensure a valid Github token is stored in secrets manager [(section 2.3.2)](#232-create-github-personal-access-token-and-store-in-secrets-manager)
+   a) Ensure a valid Github token is stored in secrets manager [(section 2.3.2)](#232-create-github-personal-access-token-and-store-in-secrets-manager)
+   b) Ensure the latest release is in a valid branch of CodeCommit in the Organization Management account
 3. Review and implement any relevant tasks noted in the upgrade considerations in [section 3.1](#31-considerations)
-4. Update the config file in Code Commit with new parameters and updated parameter types based on the version you are upgrading to (this is important as features are iterating rapidly)
+4. Update the config file in CodeCommit with new parameters and updated parameter types based on the version you are upgrading to (this is important as features are iterating rapidly)
+   - An automated script is available to help convert config files to the new v1.5.0 format
    - Compare your running config file with the sample config file from the latest release
    - Review the `Config file changes` section of the [release notes](https://github.com/aws-samples/aws-secure-environment-accelerator/releases) for **all** Accelerator versions since your current deployed release
 5. If you customized any of the other Accelerator default config files by overriding them in your S3 input bucket, merge the latest defaults with your customizations before beginning your upgrade
-6. Download the latest installer template (`AcceleratorInstallerXYZ.template.json`) from the `Assets` section of the latest [release](https://github.com/aws-samples/aws-secure-environment-accelerator/releases)
+6. Download the latest installer template (`AcceleratorInstallerXYZ.template.json` or `AcceleratorInstallerXXX-CodeCommit.template.json`) from the `Assets` section of the latest [release](https://github.com/aws-samples/aws-secure-environment-accelerator/releases)
-7. Do **_NOT_** accidentally select the `PBMMAccel-InitialSetup` CloudFormation stack **below**
+7. Do **_NOT_** accidentally select the `ASEA-InitialSetup` CloudFormation stack **below**
 8. If you are replacing your GitHub Token:
-   - Take note of the `AcceleratorName`, `AcceleratorPrefix`, `ConfigS3Bucket` and `NotificationEmail` values from the Parameters tab of your deployed Installer CloudFormation stack (`PBMMAccel-what-you-provided`)
+   - Take note of the `AcceleratorName`, `AcceleratorPrefix`, `ConfigS3Bucket` and `NotificationEmail` values from the Parameters tab of your deployed Installer CloudFormation stack (`ASEA-what-you-provided`)
-   - Delete the Installer CloudFormation stack (`PBMMAccel-what-you-provided`)
+   - Delete the Installer CloudFormation stack (`ASEA-what-you-provided`)
    - Redeploy the Installer CloudFormation stack using the template downloaded in step 5, providing the values you just documented (changes to `AcceleratorName` or `AcceleratorPrefix` are not supported)
    - The pipeline will automatically run and trigger the upgraded state machine
-9. If you are using a pre-existing GitHub token:
+9. If you are using a pre-existing GitHub token, or installing from CodeCommit:

 - Update the Installer CloudFormation stack using the template downloaded in step 5, updating the `GithubBranch` to the latest release (eg. `release/v1.3.5`)
-  - Go to AWS CloudFormation and select the stack: `PBMMAccel-what-you-provided`
+  - Go to AWS CloudFormation and select the stack: `ASEA-what-you-provided`
   - Select Update, select Replace current template, Select Upload a template file
-  - Select Choose File and select the template you downloaded in step 5 (`AcceleratorInstallerXYZ.template.json`)
+  - Select Choose File and select the template you downloaded in step 5 (`AcceleratorInstallerXYZ.template.json` or `AcceleratorInstallerXXX-CodeCommit.template.json`)
   - Select Next, Update `GithubBranch` parameter to `release/vX.Y.Z` where X.Y.Z represents the latest release
   - Click Next, Next, I acknowledge, Update
   - Wait for the CloudFormation stack to update (`Update_Complete` status) (Requires manual refresh)
-- Go To Code Pipeline and Release the PBMMAccel-InstallerPipeline
+- Go To Code Pipeline and Release the ASEA-InstallerPipeline

 # 4. Existing Organizations / Accounts